nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Defining your own theme

-FriendDex allows advanced users to customize and apply their own theme.
+FriendDex allows advanced users to customize and apply their own themes.
 This can be done by supplying the path to a `json` file specifying the theme.

 ### Theme format